shorebirdtech/twutter/README.md

 built on Shorebird could look like.

 ## Burndown List
-- Move everything into Connection
-- Delete Caching layer.
-- Just http request for everything.
-- Make it possible to refresh timeline.
 - Publish to web via github hook?
-- Remove real people names.
-- Add Likes
-- Add Reflaps
 - Figure out images.
+- Add separate type for DatabaseId for Flaps, Users, etc.
+- Add pull-to-refresh to timeline page
 - Add notifications
-- Add Search
 - Add Profile pages
 - Make it possible to follow/unfollow.
+- Add Likes
+- Add Reflaps
+- Add Search

 # Arch
 Client holds open an EventSource connection to the server to receive